Aliases for TFAP2C Gene

 GeneCards Summary for TFAP2C Gene

-TFAP2C (Transcription Factor AP-2 Gamma (Activating Enhancer Binding Protein 2 Gamma)) is a Protein Coding gene.
-Diseases associated with TFAP2C include exencephaly.
-Among its related pathways are Cell Cycle / Checkpoint Control and Apoptosis and Autophagy.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in positive regulation of transcription.
-An important paralog of this gene is TFAP2E.
+TFAP2C (Transcription Factor AP-2 Gamma) is a Protein Coding gene.
+Diseases associated with TFAP2C include Breast Cancer and Exencephaly.
+Among its related pathways are Gene Expression and Apoptosis and Autophagy.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcriptional activator activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is TFAP2A.

 UniProtKB/Swiss-Prot for TFAP2C Gene